Baduit/TPaCap/README.md

 # TPaCap
-C++20 header only library to parser pcapng.
+C++20 header only library to parse pcapng.